abrookins/andrewbrookins.com/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

-# Dear Alma: Do You Have to Achieve Greatness for Your Life to Matter?
+# Dear Alma: Do You Have to Achieve an Act of Greatness for Your Life to Matter?

 After the movie *The Social Network* came out, I saw a post on the internet written by a teenager who said he had seen the movie and already knew he would never achieve Mark Zuckerberg's level of greatness.
 The spirit of his post was, "I'll never be that great, so what is the point of life?"

 I pondered his question for seven years, and now I have finished thinking about it.
 This letter is for you, in case you ever ask the same question and I'm not around to give you my answer.

 Also, about that answer.
 I have no platitudes to offer.
 Instead, I have a few short thought experiments that could make you uncomfortable, and a *lot* of questions.
 I hope that your mind dwells on these questions over the next couple of days.
-With any luck, they will lead you to the answer you seek.
+With any luck, they will lead you to an answer.

 ## First Thought Experiment